Government Economics Service

 - If you graduated more than five years ago then you must have examples of how you have maintained your economic knowledge

 You will experience the application of economics in the real world, applying your academic knowledge of economics to help shape and define the government's responses to the important issues of the day, and learning how GES economists utilise their knowledge to improve policy, delivery and national socio-economic outcomes.

-As the UK’s largest recruiter of economists, you won’t be alone.
-You will join a vibrant and growing community of c.300 professionals across government, operating in more than 50 departments and agencies across the UK.
+As the UK's largest recruiter of economists, you won't be alone.
+You will join a vibrant and growing community of more than 3400 professionals across government, operating in more than 50 departments and agencies across the UK.